tj-django/django-model-subscription/README.md

 ### Motivation

-Extending django models using Observer Pattern.
+- Extending django models using Observer Pattern.
+- Decouple Business logic from Models.save
+- Support for bulk actions (Not available using django signals.)
+- Use noop subscribers when `settings.SUBSCRIPTION_RUN_EXTERNAL` is `False` which prevents having to mock external service subscribers in testing, local development environments.
+- Show changes to the instance after it has been updated i.e diff's the initial state and the current state.

 ![Screenshot](Subscriber.png)